Iconic Italian restaurant in the heart of Chelsea, London famous for its tradition, quality & culinary heritage since 1988.

 In 1974 Luigi relocated to London working under Mario and Franco – the pioneers of Soho’s trattoria revolution.
 At the age of 21, he started work at Sale e Pepe and this was where he too met Mario Paggetti.
 Mario invited Luigi to join him when he launched Scalini and it was whilst working under Mario that Luigi gained his passion for excellence and became hugely inspired by the simplicity and ﬂavour of traditional Tuscan cuisine.

 The Scalini signature dishes Luigi created, and which are still lovingly prepared and served today, are memorable, traditional, and honest – always using the ﬁnest freshly sourced local and Italian produce, cooked with passion, and presented without fuss.
 This approach to Italian cuisine embodies Scalini’s philosophy - down to earth, and without pretension.

 Today, Scalini London continues to thrive, drawing locals, international visitors and celebrities alike, and Restaurant Manager Massimo and the team have been welcoming generations of local clientele for many years.

-In recent years, Scalini has successfully launched in Europe and the Middle East, with stunning locations now in Dubai, Doha, Riyadh, Cannes, and Istanbul – all offering the same Scalini style, dishes and ethos to Italian dining,
+In recent years, Scalini has successfully launched in Europe and the Middle East, with stunning locations now in Dubai, Doha, Cannes, Istanbul Bahrain and Cairo – all offering the same Scalini style, dishes and ethos to Italian dining,

 If you'd like to join our team, please email us at firstname.lastname@example.org